syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ## IsRefreshing

-Get and set the state for refreshing the view.
+Get or set the state for refreshing the view.
 View will get refresh while `IsRefreshing` property is set `true` and View refreshing will be stopped when you set `IsRefreshing` is `false`.

 {% tabs %}